Here's How to Make Sausage: It's Not Rocket Science!

 A stuffer runs $150-$500 at Cabela's.
 Don’t assume you have to have one at all until after you learn now to make sausage your way, then decide.

 You can use wild game or store bought meat.
 If you start with purchased ground meat, all you have to do is mix in the flavorings and you have ground sausage!
-You might consider doing that the first time to experiment with sausage seasoning mixes, while your first learning how to make sausage.
+Most people use a sausage seasoning blend.
+There are many flavoring choices.

 If you want to grind your own meat and learn how to make sausage without links, the only thing you really need is a meat grinder that doesn’t drive you crazy.
 By that I mean one that won’t make you hate the process.
 If you have lots of patience and time, you could even use a hand grinder.
 We have used cheap electric meat grinders and found hand grinders to be better!